 Angelika Albani

 Growing up in Franconia in the 1960s, I initially remained quite locally bound in the choice of my place of study, too.
-Thanks to the good connections of the University of Erlangen-Nuremberg's Department of English and American Studies to partner universities in the EU, however, I had the opportunity to spend an extended period as a guest student abroad.
-I was enrolled at the N.U.U. in Coleraine, Northern Ireland, for 15 months in total, doing research for my final paper about the Peace People and their role in the Northern Ireland Conflict.
-These extended stays abroad among English native speakers proved very useful for my later professional choice of becoming a translator.
-After several job-related way stations at Memmingen, Weißenburg, and Kulmbach, I returned to Erlangen, where I have now lived and worked as a freelance translator for more than 20 years.
+Thanks to the good connections of the Department of English and American Studies at Erlangen-Nuremberg University to partner universities in the EU, however, I had the opportunity to spend a longer study period as guest student at the University of Ulster, Northern Ireland, doing research for my final paper.
+This extended stay abroad among English native speakers proved very useful for my later professional choice of becoming a translator.
+After several job-related way stations in the Allgäu region and Franconia, I returned to Erlangen, where I have now been living and working as a translator for more than 25 years.

 Education